 A mugshot, also called a jail processing photo, is the picture that the police take when you are booked into jail.
-A mugshot is make of one full face and a side-view photo.
+A mugshot is made up of one full face photo and a side-view photo.
 Your name and booking number will be on the photos, and they are on file.

 How To Get Your Mugshot Removed

 Trying to figure out how to get your mugshot removed from the Brazoria County Jail site?
 This can be tricky, since the mugshot is a public record.
 To get your mugshot taken down you have to file a Petition to Expunge in court.
 This means that your arrest record will be sealed, so no one will be able to see them.
 It is difficult to do this, and you will most likely need the services of a lawyer.

 For a more in-depth article about getting your mugshot taken down, the many different mugshot websites, and the mugshot removal websites: How To Get Your Mugshot Taken Down